aymn10/aymn10/README.md

 # About Me:
-Computer Science (AI & ML) student interested in problem solving and building practical software projects.
-Currently learning and working with Java, Python, and core computer science concepts such as data structures, algorithms, and databases.
+Computer Science (AI & ML) student interested in problem solving and building practical software projects.<br>
+Currently learning and working with Java, Python, and core computer science concepts such as data structures, algorithms, and databases.<br>
 Exploring AI-based applications and open-source projects while continuously improving coding and development skills.

 ## 🌐 Socials: